 All Ambassadors are volunteer speakers who have either sustained a brain injury or have a loved one with a brain injury.
 They vary in age and experience, but all share a desire to tell their stories to help others avoid this devastating tragedy.

-In addition to speaking at Rotary, Kiwanis and Lions Clubs, Ambassadors spoke to the following groups for the first time in 2012:
+In addition to speaking at Rotary, Kiwanis and Lions Clubs, Ambassadors have spoken to the following groups:

 Steve Machnick gives voice to a silent epidemic, Metro West, June 4, 2010